 I am a Researcher at WhatsApp, where I work on topics related to public policy, integrity, and emerging platforms.
-Previously, I was a Fellow in Quantitative Methodology at the London School of Economics (LSE).
-Formerly, I was Deputy Head of Insight and Data at the UK Liberal Democrats, and have held a number of teaching and research positions in academia.
+Previously, I was a Fellow in Quantitative Methodology at the London School of Economics, and before that served as Deputy Head of Insight and Data at the UK Liberal Democrats.

 My academic research in political science, with a specialism in quantitative methods.
-My academic research has been published in a number of international peer-reviewed journals.
-I have also delivered various modules on quantitative research methods at the LSE, the University of Warwick, and the University of Kent.
+My academic research has been published in international peer-reviewed journals.
+I have also delivered various courses on quantitative research methods at the LSE, the University of Warwick, and the University of Kent.

 I received my PhD in political science from the University of Kent in 2019.
 Before that, I received a Research Masters (MRes) from the University of Nottingham and a BSc in Politics and Economics from the University of Bath.